GSA-TTS/identity-handbook/_articles/reporting-dashboard-architecture.md

 (<abbr title="nota bene">nb</abbr> this is a *different* bucket than for Login.gov internal reports which includes billing information).

-This S3 bucket is exposed public via a Cloudfront distribution.
+This S3 bucket is exposed publicly via a CloudFront distribution.

 ### Frontend